SysKitTeam/docs-securitymanager/get-to-know-security-manager/office-365-groups-screen.md

 * **Add Member** – Add members to a given Office 365 Group.
 * **Go To Site Collection** – Open associated site collection for given Office 365 Group.

-## All Groups report
+## All Groups

 ### All groups tab

 General overview of connected Office 365 Groups.
-The report will show you the Display Name of all the groups, as well as their date of creation, number of members, owners, guests, activity, privacy and so on.
+The report will show you the display name of all the groups, as well as their date of creation, number of members, owners, guests, activity, privacy and so on.

 **Contextual actions:**